Technology Prep for Class

 Learn more about CBL.

-Timing: Become familiar with the Books app books-app-icon-image on your iPad and attend Approach to CBL on Friday, August 30.
+Timing: Become familiar with the Books app books-app-icon-image on your iPad and attend Approach to CBL on Wednesday, August 27.
 Go to E.Flo MD for session dates and times.

 WSU students receive a university-provided license Office 365 apps.
 Use your WSU email and Password to access the applications.

-Timing: Download the PowerPoint application on your devices before the first Cellular Physiology session on Cellular Motility to access the in-class activity on Monday, August 26.
+Timing: Download the PowerPoint application on your devices before the first Cellular Physiology session on Cellular Motility to access the in-class activity on Wednesday, August 20.
 Go to E.Flo MD.

+PACS is the imaging viewer software used in the anatomy lab.
 More information will be provided as you near your Radiology: Introduction to Imaging session in October.

 Timing: By October.
 Go to E.Flo MD for session date and time.

-Study Aids: Don’t Miss out on Your Student-Licensed Tools
+Study Aids: Don’t Miss Out on Your Student-Licensed Tools

 Amboss is a learning resource that features articles, videos, and an extensive question bank that can be used for self-assessment and college-provided mastery exams.